parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

     $ docker cp ${DATASET_CONTAINER_ID}:/videos/logs $HOME

+The dataset container generates a collection of videos with 10 videos for each of 240p, 360p, 480p, and 720p resolutions.
+For each of the resolutions, the dataset container creates a log file containing the sessions.
+Each session represents the behavior of a specific client streaming a specific media by mentioning the name of the requested media and the bytes streamed in each connection.
+The log file for each resolution contains 5 sessions.
+Therefore, some of the videos in the dataset won't be accessed during the benchmark's execution.
+In the log files, sessions are separated with empty lines.

+You can modify the dataset container easily based on your need by modifying the files at `root/filegen/params` inside of the container.
+In this folder, for each resolution, there is a file that configures how the dataset would be generated.
+You can control the size of the dataset by changing the `library_size` parameter.
+The container will generate a larger dataset by copying the videos in the initial dataset multiple times.
+Moreover, by increasing `num_log_sessions`, the sessions in the log files will cover a larger portion of the available dataset.
+Note that the sessions in the log files are generated based on a distribution to represent the behvaior that some videos are more demanded compared to the others.
+In other words, an equal number of `library_size` and `num_log_sessions` does not mean that there will be a session for each video.
+Consequently, consider giving a larger number to `num_log_sessions` to cover all videos available in the dataset.

 ### Starting the Server ####
 To start the server you have to first `pull` the server image and then run it.
 To `pull` the server image use the following command: